June 14, 2020

 #2 - Chevrolet - 1962 & older

-Chevrolet was our most popular class so we split it into two groups.
+Chevrolet was a large popular class we split into to provide more competition.
 Any regular Chev can enter these classes but if it's a high performance please consider the Muscle Car classes.
-Trucks and vans must enter #12 the TRUCKs class.
+Trucks and vans must enter class #14 - Trucks.